kinkerl/eukalypse/README.md

 $ python setup test
 ```

-This uses tox to create a virutal environment and installs eukalypse into it.
+This uses tox to create a virutal environment and installs eukalypse into it and then runs the unit tests using py.test and feature tests using lettuce.